Raexyl/Zippy/README.md

 Todo: -
  - More seg faults!!!
 Happens in GetApp()? <-- Cause of Line Constructor being called before GLFW and GLAD are initialised.

+  - Maybe app shouldn't contain a renderer pointer?
+Have a Renderer singleton?

 Project Aims: -
  - Draw hollow polygons.
  - Draw filled polygons.